rafsanahmad/Android-MVVM-News-App/README.md

 ### `MainViewModelTest.kt`

-Test the viewmodel of the app using `CoroutineRule` & `LiveData Observer`.
+Test the viewmodel of the app using `CoroutineRule` & `Stateflow value`.

 The test cases comprise of testing different states like Loading, Success, Error with fake data for testing News Response & Search Response.